major-bison/Cyber-Security-Notes/networking/Network Protocols.md

 Step 4) CA issues a signed certificate

 The CA digitally signs the certificate and this signature is what browsers later verify

+-SSH-

+Telnet made it easy to manage systems remotely, but it had a major security flaw: all data, including usernames and passwords, was sent in cleartext.
+This meant anyone monitoring network traffic could easily steal login credentials.
+Thus, Secure Shell (SSH) was created.

+SSH was developed by Tatu Ylönen in 1995, then in 1999, the OpenBSD team introduced OpenSSH, an open-source implementation of SSH that is now the foundation for most modern SSH clients.

+Key Benefits of OpenSSH :

+a)Secure Authentication
+SSH supports multiple authentication methods, including passwords, public-key authentication, and even two-factor authentication.

+b) Confidentiality
+All communication is encrypted end-to-end, preventing eavesdropping.
+SSH also warns users when a server’s key changes, helping detect man-in-the-middle attacks.

+c) Integrity
+Cryptographic checks ensure that data is not altered while being transmitted.

+d) Tunneling
+SSH can securely forward other network protocols, creating a VPN-like encrypted tunnel.